 - 1 garlic clove, pressed or grated

 - 1/2 tsp sea salt and pinch black pepper, or to taste

-Slice cucumbers into thin rounds or half rounds if using large cucumbers.
+- Peel (if necessary) and slice cucumbers into thin rounds or half rounds if using large cucumbers.
 Place in a large mixing bowl.
 Add thinly sliced onion.

-*I’ve tested plain Greek yogurt and it works (although not quite as good), just omit lemon juice if using.
+- Greek yogurt – I’ve tested plain Greek yogurt and it works (although not quite as good), just omit lemon juice if using.